 Riverton (Main Campus)

-The ABE-GED Office on the main CWC campus in Riverton is holding "GED 101."
+The ABE-GED Office is in room 176 of Main Hall on the main CWC campus in Riverton.
+This fall, the program is holding "GED 101."

 Students who wish to earn their high school equivalency should sign up for a mandatory seven-week class during the block listed below.
 Students are offered a choice of two different classes to accommodate your schedule.